-The late Gary Comer, founder of the Lands’ End clothing company, possessed remarkable business savvy and a unique vision that inspired all who knew him.
-Mr. Comer’s singular curiosity and passion for helping others to build better lives led to the pursuit of numerous charitable endeavors.
+Gary Comer (1927-2006), founder of the Lands’ End clothing company, possessed remarkable business savvy and a unique vision that inspired all who knew him.
+Frances Comer (1935-2020) expressed her devotion to her hometown through the support of Chicago's rich history, vibrant culture, and by championing efforts in education and healthcare.
+Together, the Comers' singular curiosity and passion for helping others to build better lives led to the pursuit of numerous charitable endeavors.

-Since Mr. Comer’s death, his family has continued his legacy and remarkable generosity.
-Each initiative receives not only financial support, but also the active involvement of the Comer family.
+The family has continued Mr. and Mrs. Comer’s legacy and remarkable generosity.
+Each initiative receives not only financial support but also the active involvement of the Comer family.

 The Comer Foundation is created.